Missing in Utah: Chase Venstra not part of investigation in Dylan Rounds’ disappearance

 But late Thursday, Cooley said she spoke with an FBI agent about Venstra’s involvement.
 She said the FBI never considered him a person of interest and that the search warrant was misconstrued.

-Cooley said the only person that is the target of the investigation is James Brenner.
+Cooley said the only person who is the target of the investigation now is James Brenner.
 He remains in jail and has pleaded not guilty to the gun violation charges.
 His trial is scheduled for September.